 Tipped employees must be paid at least $2.63 per hour.
-The tips they earn must be enough to bring them up to the applicable minimum wage (either $6.25 or $7.25 per hour).
+The tips they earn must be enough to bring them up to the applicable minimum wage of $8.00 per hour.
 If the tips do not bring them up to minimum wage, the employer must add enough to their pay to do so.
 It is the employer’s responsibility to keep accurate tip records.

 Deductions for Employer Furnished Items